RealityStop/Unity.LinkMerge/README.md

 </linker>
 ```

+And add the BuildHelper.cs file to your Editor asmdef.  **You're good to go!**

-If your package is installed via [openupm](https://openupm.com) registry, you
+Alternatively, if your package is installed via the [openupm](https://openupm.com) registry, you
-can add this package as dependency
+can add this package as dependency with the following:

 ```json
 // package.json